-Generally speaking, serious offenses will make a person inadmissible to either Canada or the United States regardless of when they occurred.
-You are also likely be stopped if you have a warrant out for your arrest, have pending charges, or a trial in process.
+Generally speaking, serious offenses will make a person inadmissible to either Canada or the United States, regardless of when they occurred.
+You are also probably going to be stopped if you have a warrant out for your arrest, have pending charges, or a trial in process.
 Minor offenses, especially if they are more than 5 years old, may be less of a problem.
 All of these rules apply equally to minors.

 - Crimes that will make you inadmissible to Canada

 - How to Resolve Inadmissibility to Canada for Foreign Crimes

 - How to Resolve Inadmissibility to Canada for Crimes Committed in Canada

 - We also have a short video which provides an overview of your options to enter Canada with a criminal record.